 Independent Environmental Monitoring Program - Blind River Refinery

-Cameco Corporation is licensed by the Canadian Nuclear Safety Commission (CNSC) to operate the Blind River Refinery (BRR), located in Blind River, ON.
+Cameco Corporation is licensed by the Canadian Nuclear Safety Commission (CNSC) to operate the Blind River Refinery (BRR), located in Blind River, Ontario.
 The facility refines uranium concentrates (yellowcake) from uranium mines around the world, including northern Saskatchewan, to produce uranium trioxide (UO3), an intermediate product of the nuclear fuel cycle.
 The UO3 is then shipped to Cameco's Port Hope Conversion Facility for further processing.
 Cameco maintains a comprehensive environmental protection program to monitor and control uranium and other hazardous substances released from the BRR, determine concentrations in the environment, and assess exposure to the public.

 - Interactive map and IEMP results

-- Data table (Download CSV - 11 kb)
+- Data table (Download CSV - 15 kb)

 - Overview of the sampling campaign

-- Results (2017)(2014 and 2013)
+- Results (2013, 2014 and 2017)(2018)

 [ ] Guideline/Reference Level